MotherGuide/MotherGuide/Metrics/Measuring_software_size.md

 | **Logic Complexity** | High (Trimester calculations) | Moderate (Data validation) |
 | **Reuse** | Reuses `Tip.php` | Reuses `Tip.php` |

-**Conclusion for the Group:**
-The **Tips Display** is our biggest "Output," focusing on how the mother sees the data.
-The **Admin Add** is our primary "Input," focusing on data entry.
-Both files are efficient because they share the same `Tip.php` file for database tasks.